geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Hope what we wish, and what we hope believe.
-With eager voice — by sudden love inflam'd, u I yield the Veil !" the fickle king exclaim'd,
+With eager voice — by sudden love inflam'd, u I yield the Veil!" the fickle king exclaim'd,
-" On charms unseen my fancy feeds no more !
+" On charms unseen my fancy feeds no more!
-" Haste !
-Clydon, haste !
+" Haste!
+Clydon, haste!
 Miranda's pledge restore,
-" Yet ! ere you part, be here your homage shewn,
+" Yet! ere you part, be here your homage shewn,
-" Here, to the destiu'd partner of my throne !
+" Here, to the destiu'd partner of my throne!
 " And thou, bright fair, in happy moment seen,
 " Receive the vows that hail thee as my queen."